SanjeevStephan/github-manual/README.md

 * List 2
   * Sub-List (i)
   * Sub-List (ii)

+    * Strike Through

 _This is an Italic Text_

+    _put your text like this to make it appear as an italic text_

 > This is specical Paragraph.
 It can be used to Hightlight Important Stuffs